canunj/deconstructing_games/Data_Codes.md

+Code file licensed and remixed from The Impact of Crowdfunding on Board Games - see main Readme

 'bgg_id' - Unique id assigned at game creation (order submitted to BGG database)

 'name' - Game title (typically original language)